marconotaro/marconotaro/README.md

 ### About me

- - :metal: I am a data scientist and my motto is: "_The answer is there, blowing in the bulk_".
+ - :dart: Self-driven and lifelong learner on a mission to advance biomedical genomics.
- - :man_technologist: My specialty is to disentangle multi-omics and to develop pipelines for the analysis of NGS datasets.
+ - :rescue_worker_helmet: I love mining relevant information out of data.
+My motto is: 'The answer is there, blowing in the bulk'.
  - :mountain_snow: If I am not on the shell, probably I am in the Swiss alps.

 ### Toolkit